 Leading Players

-The Litigation Funding Investment market is highly competitive, with a large number of service providers globally.
+The Litigation Funding Investment Market is highly competitive, with a large number of product providers globally.
 Some of the key players in the market include:

 - Apex Litigation Finance